ACES-SDG/Test_Cases/README.md

 # Test_Cases

-This repo for practice purpsoe
+This repo for practice purpose

 In this repository one can see the problems solved for different usecases of Matplotlib, Tkinter Applications and tkinter Widgets,